Paropts01/Deli_Kitchens/Miscellaneous/ReadMe.md

 - added new responsiveness images in assets
 - added responsiveness at the background image
 - updated readme file

+# Part 3

+# changelog v1 (06/11/2025)
+- deleted all of the main content on the index page of part 2
+- added a slideshow

 # Responsiveness
 - .Assets/mobile S 320px